Kingswood (Penrith - NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kingswood has 106 active public transport stops offering a mix of train and bus services.
-These stops are served by 64 different routes, facilitating 5,574 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 146 meters to the nearest stop.
+These stops are served by 64 individual routes, collectively facilitating 5,574 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 146 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
+Car remains the primary mode of transport at 78%, followed by train at 11% and walking at 5%.
+Vehicle ownership averages 0.9 per dwelling, below the regional average.

 Frequently Asked Questions - Transport